 The most important is the balance section, if using only one volume, the balancing will not be true.
 Because the value of the potentiometer is not really linear.

 So, we use R21, and R22 to make true balancing.

 Filter the ripple

-They help to stabilize the voltage that has been controlled from the 4 potentiometers so that they do not fluctuate.
-Because if not filter then the sounds signal will ripple as well.
+They help to stabilize the voltage that has been controlled by the 4 potentiometers so that they do not fluctuate.
+Because if not filtered then the sounds signal will ripple as well.

 For pin 7 will be loudness off, it means the loudness has no effect.
 But can connect pin 7 to pins 12 or the middle pin of the volume control.
 This will result in loudness on or boosting the loudness.

 The output signal of IC1 or this DC tone control circuit will come out of pin 13 and pin 8.
 Then, coupling through C2(C18) to the output of the circuit.